 This highly regarded museum has over 300,000 works of art from all over the world, some of which date back as far as 5,000 years!
 See artwork from Ancient Rome and Egypt, Aztec stone works, 19th-century Japanese paintings, and more.
 Impressively, the Art Institute has the largest collection of Impressionist and post-Impressionist artwork outside of the Louvre Museum in Paris including Seurat’s magnificent, "A Sunday on La Grande Jatte” (see picture above).

 Just a few of the museum’s other famous works include Self-Portrait by van Gogh, Nighthawks by Edward Hopper, and multiple works by Picasso, Pollock, O’Keefe, and so many more.
 This is truly an incredible museum and is a must see when in Chicago.

 The DuSable Museum of African American History, which opened in 1961, is one of the first African-American museums in the U.S. It’s a Smithsonian-affiliated museum so you know the quality of the exhibits will be exceptional.
 The collection is made up of works of art in a variety of media that inform the public about the history and culture of both African-Americans and all people of African origin and descent.

 With thought-provoking works from 1945 and after, this museum is a must for Modern art lovers.
-The Museum of Contemporary Art (MCA) offers free tours so you can learn about the works on display.
-MCA holds after-hours events, which is a super indoor activity for adults on a hot night, or any night out in Chicago for that matter!
+The air-conditioned Museum of Contemporary Art (MCA) offers free tours so you can learn about the works on display.
+MCA holds after-hours events, which is a fantastic activity for adults on a hot night, or any night out in Chicago for that matter!

 The Chicago History Museum (CHM) is the museum of the Chicago Historical Society, which was founded in 1856.
 As early as the mid-19th century, the city’s historians knew how important it was to study Chicago's history and its role in American history as well.
 Today, the CHM has more than 20 million items in its collections.